Lawrence Rothman

-Lawrence Rothman (born June 19, 1982) is an American singer-songwriter based in Los Angeles.
-Their most recent album The Plow That Broke the Plains was released in 2024.
+Lawrence Rothman (born June 19, 1982) is an American singer-songwriter and producer based in Los Angeles.
+His most recent album Here Lies Love/Sawdust To Stardust was released in 2026.

 Biography

 Early life

 Rothman was born and raised in a middle class area of St. Louis, Missouri.
-Rothman was raised in a Jewish and Catholic family.
+Rothman was raised in a Catholic family.
 From a young age, Rothman identified as gender-fluid, wearing makeup and presenting in an androgynous style.
 Rothman was homeschooled until second grade and was bullied after entering the public school system.

-From the age of 13, Rothman formed a number of punk, alternative rock and hip-hop bands and toured throughout the United States.
+From the age of 13, Rothman formed a number of punk, alternative rock and alt country bands and toured throughout the United States.
 During this period, Rothman was physically assaulted by three off-duty National Guardsmen after performing a club in Texas.
 Without the help of their parents, they relocated to Chicago when they were 17 years old.
 Rothman came into contact with musicians and artists while living with a relative, who assisted them in accepting their non-binary identity.
 From 2002 to 2011, Rothman fronted the punk rock band Living Things under the name Lillian Berlin.